Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 49 points only two times this year.
+- Los Angeles and its opponents have combined for 49 points -- this matchup's over/under -- only twice this year.

-- New England and its opponents have combined to score more than 49 points in two games this season.
+- New England's games have gone over 49 points in two opportunities this season.

-- Sunday's over/under is 1.3 points lower than the two team's combined 50.3 points per game average.
+- The combined points per game average of the two teams, 50.3, is 1.3 points above Sunday's over/under.

-- This contest's over/under is four points more than the 45 these two squads combine to allow per game this season.
+- These two squads combine to surrender 45 points per game, 4.0 fewer than this contest's over/under.

-- Chargers games this season feature an average total of 50.8 points, a number 1.8 points higher than Sunday's over/under.
+- The Chargers and their opponents have scored an average of 50.8 points per game in 2020, 1.8 more than Sunday's total.

-- The 49 over/under in this game is 4.5 points higher than the 44.5 average total in Patriots games this season.
+- The 49 total in this game is 4.5 points above the 44.5 average total in Patriots games this season.

 Chargers stats and trends

-- Los Angeles has four wins against the spread in six games this season.
+- In Los Angeles' six games this season, it has four wins against the spread.

-- Los Angeles' games this year have hit the over on one of six set point totals (16.7%).
+- Los Angeles' games this year have hit the over one time in six opportunities (16.7%).

-- When Los Angeles puts up more than 20 points, it is 3-0 against the spread and 3-0 overall.
+- When Los Angeles scores more than 20.0 points, it is 3-0 against the spread and 3-0 overall.

-- When Los Angeles picks up more than 350.6 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Los Angeles totals over 350.6 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Chargers have turned the ball over six times this season, five fewer than the Patriots have forced (11).
+- This year, the Chargers have six turnovers, five fewer than the Patriots have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Patriots.